suzukiget/api-public/source/index.html.md

         + `timeframe` is limited to the range specified by the `start_time` and `end_time` fields, e.g. if range has a span of 3 hours, `timeframe` should only be one of `1m`, `5m`, `15m`, or `1h`

 + **Response**
-    + `timestamp`: Time of candlestick, Unix time in seconds, rounded up to zero point of each timeframe intervals
+    + `timestamp`: Time of candlestick, Unix time in milliseconds, rounded up to zero point of each timeframe intervals
         + int
     + `open`: The open price during the interval (the last trade price before the interval)
         + string